All Products

 Prerequisites

-• An ACK Pro cluster is created.
+• An ACK Pro cluster has been created, and the CPU policy of the node pool is set to None.
 For more information, see Create an ACK Pro cluster.

 No fee is charged when you install and use the ack-koordinator component.
 However, fees may be charged in the following scenarios: